6

 • WEMWBS (mental wellbeing) Urdu pending

-• RSES (self-esteem) Urdu ready
+• RSES (self-esteem, ages 12+) Urdu ready

-• PSSM / PSSM-P (school belonging) Urdu pending
+• PSSM-P / PSSM (school belonging) Urdu pending

 • CAMM (mindful awareness) Urdu pending